 - Is there flexibility for the children’s benefit?

 - Do you trust each other’s parenting?

 - Can you both put the children before your own feelings?

-If you can answer affirmatively on the above, than you are ready for cooperative coc-parenting.
+If you can answer affirmatively on the above, you are ready for cooperative co-parenting.
 It is the best way for your children to flourish.
-They learn that, although you do not want to be with each other any more, you are able to work together for their sake.
+They learn that, although you do not want to be with each other anymore, you are able to work together for their benefit.
 You will be good role models and add to your children’s sense of security and well-being.

 - Do you both have very different parenting styles?

 - Do you strongly feel very that you are usually right?

 - Is it hard to communicate without arguing, name-calling, etc?

 - Are stalemates your norm with each other?

 - You both want to have relationship with your children.